Arech/nntl/README.md

 1. Download NNTL and unpack it to some %NNTL_ROOT%
 2. Download RNGs from separate repository [AF_randomc_h](https://github.com/Arech/AF_randomc_h) and unpack it to %NNTL_ROOT%/_extern/agner.org/AF_randomc_h
 3. Download or build suitable [OpenBLAS](http://www.openblas.net/) x64 [binaries](http://sourceforge.net/projects/openblas/files) and [Yeppp!](http://www.yeppp.info/) binaries and SDKs.
 Place binaries in PATH or in corresponding debug/release solution folder.
 Correct paths to SDKs in Solution's "VC++ Directories" property page.
+4. If your target CPU support AVX/AVX2 instructions, update "Enable Enhanced Instruction Set" solution setting accordingly.
-4. if I didn't forget anything, now you can take a look at \nntl\tests\tests.cpp to see how to build your first NN with NNTL.
+5. if I didn't forget anything, now you can take a look at \nntl\tests\tests.cpp to see how to build your first NN with NNTL.
 I'll write more about it later.
 Don't hesitate to ask for help, if you are interested.

 ### How to Build tests Project
 1. You'll also need to download [Google Test](https://code.google.com/p/googletest/) (preferably version 1.7) and unpack it to %NNTL_ROOT%/_extern/gtest-1.7.0/.
 Also download [RapidJson](http://rapidjson.org/) and unpack it to %NNTL_ROOT%/_extern/rapidjson/